pmndrs/react-spring/README.md

 More documentation on the project can be found [here](https://www.react-spring.io).

-Pages contain their own [examples](https://react-spring.io/hooks/use-spring#demos) which you can check out there, or [open in codesandbox](https://codesandbox.io/s/github/pmndrs/react-spring/tree/master/demo/src/sandboxes/card) for a more indepth view!
+Pages contain their own [examples](https://react-spring.io/hooks/use-spring#demos) which you can check out there, or [open in codesandbox](https://codesandbox.io/s/github/pmndrs/react-spring/tree/master/demo/src/sandboxes/card) for a more in-depth view!

 ---